odan/odan.github.io/_posts/2017-08-13-xampp-replacing-mariadb-with-mysql.md

 The latest version of XAMPP contains [MariaDB](https://mariadb.org/) instead of [MySQL](https://www.mysql.com/).

-But [MariaDB is not 100% compatible with MySQL](https://mariadb.com/kb/en/mariadb/mariadb-vs-mysql-compatibility/) and can be replaced with the "orginal" MySQL server.
+But [MariaDB is not 100% compatible with MySQL](https://mariadb.com/kb/en/mariadb/mariadb-vs-mysql-compatibility/) and can be replaced with the "original" MySQL server.

 ## Requirements